davidcarmel92/My-Reads-React-Project-/README.md

 ## How to use the application

 To use this application, navigate to the search page and enter a search term to find books.
 The search is limited to a fixed set of terms that are outlined below.
 Select a book that is returned from the search and indicate which shelf you would like to place that book on.
-On the bookshelf screen, view all of you books that are currently on shelves and switch shelves by selecting a book and changing it's shelf to one of the options.
+On the bookshelf screen, view all of you books that are currently on shelves and switch shelves by selecting a book and changing its shelf to one of the options.

 ## Backend Server